ICCS 2009 Design

 • If a selected class was smaller than half of the average class size, a pseudo-class was created with other classes.

-• All students within a selected class were asked to participate
+• All students within a selected class were invited to participate

 Sample size

-• In countries with less than 150 schools, all available schools were included.
+• A minimum of 150 schools (in countries with fewer than 150 schools, all available schools were included)

 Data collection techniques and instruments